Classic Peach Pie

 - 2 tsps Kosher salt

 - 2 tsps Spices of your choosing (optional: cinnamon, black pepper, etc.)

 - Taste your fruit!
 If your peaches are ripe, soft and sweet, cut them into eighths.
-If you find them to be firm and on the less-sweet side, slice them thinner and add a touch more sugar.
+If you find them to be firm and on the less-sweet side, slice them thinner and add 1-2 Tbsp more sugar.

 - Once your fruit is cut up (I leave the skin on to keep them from weeping too much), toss it with the sugar, salt, a touch of lemon juice and spices, if you're using any.
 Adjust any of these if you feel like the filling needs it (it's ok to over-season here a little bit, as the starch may muddle things).
 Avoid over-mixing, as it will encourage the water in the fruit to escape.

 - Once you've reached your optimum filling flavor, go ahead and toss in the corn starch.
 Your peaches should be lightly coated.

 - Roll out your crust and line the bottom of your pie tin with it.
 Roll out the top crust and set it aside.
 Fill the lined tin with the peaches and top with the upper crust.

 - Trim the two crusts together with scissors so the crusts as just a 1/4″ past the edges of the pie tin.
 Fold the crusts under together, allowing it to rest on the lip of the pie tin.
 Crimp these together.

 - For best results, freeze the pie while you preheat the oven to 425F.
 (For SUPER best results, freeze the pie at least overnight or for up to several weeks- at which point you bake them straight from the freezer).